 Examples of support provided include helping people complete attendance allowance forms, advising what to say to a GP when addressing symptom concerns, referral to and liaison with social services and care providers to enable access to care, advice and support around lasting power or attorney and advance care planning, equipment and community transport to improve quality of life, information events and social gatherings, and generally being a listening ear when needed.

-In addition we provide emotional support, information about different forms of dementia, symptoms, managing different situations, and how to enable the person with dementia to live as full a life as possible, to maintain their skills, family roles and social opportunities.
+In addition, we provide emotional support, information about different forms of dementia, MCI, symptoms, managing different situations, and how to enable the person with dementia or MCI to live as full a life as possible, to maintain their skills, family roles and social opportunities.

 We have three hub meetings a month, in Hale, Urmston, and Sale, for people with dementia and their carers:

 Urmston Hub: 2nd Monday from 2pm to 4pm at Age UK Trafford, 1-3 Church Road, Urmston, M41 9EH